SubSpacesZero/SubSpacesZero/README.md

 '' Languages used : Indonesian, English, (a bit of spanish, russian, and german but struggle ALOT !! so please if i mistaken what you said as this two languages please tell me!! ''

                                 ..  𝗖𝗛𝗔𝗣𝗧𝗘𝗥  II  :    The Database.   :

   : !! " My Statues !! (please read this before int me !! ^o^

+'' 🟢 : Available but unsure if ill respo as sometimes i forget to cahnce states,, cries so w2i if you unsure ill se your chat or respo !! ''

+'' 🌙 : i Used this alot if you see me alot using this moon when im moslty be semi afk or just can be afk anytimes but you still can int but if i dont repon or chat just please wi2 to leave a message to me to read and when i came back ill soon as possible responded if your not offline !! but if i went off with no respo that mean i forget to put busy statue or just choice to not respo because i am in no good mood but c+h is free as long im alone !! c+h is always welcome and encouraged but if i have smt in my name as exsample below :

+" DNI : mean just dont int as im not in a mood to be int and will be agressive when you try to int. so if you have when i said Dni im so sorry because it just i was not in a mood and already warming you not to in my name ,,"

+" DNIUF : mean i dont want any random people to int only my friend so sorry but no i dont want get int by anyone then my friend if i have this statues and you who not my friend try to int will moslty get ghosted or just ill move away."

+"DNIUP : is just the same as DNIUF but if your in my party im in yes you can int but if not please no leave me alone,, !!"

+"DNIUC : almost teh same as DNIUF but more know me and closer to me like best friend, family and ect, but if you just a normal friend ill just not respo back so please imsorry if you try to int when i have this statues as when i have this im having a episode where who close will know how to handle it."

+'' ⛔ :

 <h3 align="left">Connect with me:</h3>